 Benefits of the Fellsmere Water Management Area include restoring agricultural land to wetlands, reducing the annual amount of phosphorus and chloride flowing to the upper St. Johns River, provides a mosaic of wetland types that will provide habitat for a large number of species, including migratory waterfowl and listed species; decreases the frequency of freshwater discharges through the C-54 canal to the Indian River Lagoon to less than a 1-in-100-year storm event; conserves groundwater that is withdrawn from the Floridan aquifer; augments dry season flows to the St. Johns River, enhancing downstream aquatic environments; and increases water storage in the Blue Cypress Lake watershed.

-The district anticipates completing a city of Fellsmere site development approval process for a Fellsmere Water Management Area boat ramp by the end of March.
-The district will submit a funding application to the Florida Fish and Wildlife Conservation Commission for a fiscal year 2019–2020 Florida Boating Improvement Program (FBIP) grant.
-The application period for this grant runs from February until April 2019.
-The FBIP ranking results will be announced in June 2019.
-Based on the ranking results of the FBIP grant, construction of the Fellsmere Water Management Area boat ramp is currently projected to commence in late summer/early fall 2019.
+During the first week of June 2019, the district submitted Fellsmere Water Management Area boat ramp site development information to the city of Fellsmere.
+District staff anticipate completing the city of Fellsmere site development approval process in the near future.
+The cistrict submitted a funding application to the Florida Fish and Wildlife Conservation Commission for a fiscal year 2019–2020 Florida Boating Improvement Program (FBIP) grant.
+FBIP ranking results will be announced at the end of June 2019.
+The contract for the improvement of the Fellsmere Water Management Area boat ramp has been advertised.
+The onsite pre-bid meeting was held on June 4, 2019.
+Bids are due June 20, 2019, with an anticipated construction award at the district’s July Governing Board meeting.
+Based on the ranking results of the FBIP grant, construction of the Fellsmere Water Management Area boat ramp is anticipated to commence in late summer/early fall 2019.
 Click to view map with approximate location of proposed boat ramp.
 Non-motorized public recreational access is currently available to the 4,189-acre Fellsmere Area 1 Public Small Game Hunting Area portion of Fellsmere Water Management Area.

 The Canal 1 Rediversion Project